 For the Preventive Action Plans and Emergency Plans:

 Gas Coordination Group

-The Gas Coordination Group coordinates security of supply measures amongst EU countries.
-The Group also exchanges information on security of supply with supplier, consumer and transit countries.
+The Gas Coordination Group meets regularly since 2012 and coordinates security of supply measures amongst EU countries.
+It also exchanges information on security of supply with supplier, consumer and transit countries.

-Group members include national authorities, the Agency for the Cooperation of Energy Regulators (ACER), the European Network for Transmission System Operators (ENTSOG), the Energy Community, and representatives of industry and consumer associations.
+Group members include national authorities, the Agency for the Cooperation of Energy Regulators (ACER), The European Network of Transmission System Operators for Gas (ENTSOG), the Energy Community and representatives of industry and consumer associations.